sumanthvemula/Angular-6-Allow-Input-Directive/README.md

 ```
 <input [(ngModel)]="inputValue" name="inputNumberField" class="form-control" type="text" allowOnlyNumeric />
 ```
+Note:
-Note:"'allowOnlyNumeric' specifies the directive for the input field."
+=> "'allowOnlyNumeric' specifies the directive for the input field."
-Note:"'ngModel' must be available for this directive to work."
+=> "'ngModel' must be available for this directive to work."